What the 12 Houses Actually Show You

 Cadent Houses (3rd, 6th, 9th, 12th): These houses are about information, service, and preparation.
 Planets here are more internalized and can sometimes struggle to express outwardly.
 But they provide depth, skill, and wisdom.

 If most of your planets cluster in angular houses, you’re built for visible impact and action.
+The growth question is whether you are using that visibility deliberately or reacting to pressure.
 If they concentrate in cadent houses, you may be more of a behind-the-scenes contributor or a lifelong learner.
+The practical challenge is translating insight into habits, conversations, and decisions other people can actually see.

 See how planets in your chart interact with each other through aspects (conjunctions, squares, trines) across houses to build a complete picture.